 By opting to study GCSE English Literature you learn about the following:

-- How people have written through time - This encompasses studying the historical and sociological events at the time texts were written, analysing how these have impacted readers both then and now.
+- How people have written through time - This encompasses studying the historical and sociological events at the time texts were written, and analysing how these have impacted readers both then and now.
 It’s the avenue of English studies that helps you explore texts and look for their deeper meaning, which gives you an enhanced perspective of historical events and enables you to develop empathy with the authors and characters

 How Can I Study GCSE English?